 is an anthropologist by training and a self-taught economist who lives in Paris with his family.
 He also has a home in Durban, South Africa.
-He is Centennial Professor of Economic Anthropology in the Department of International Development at the London School of Economics and International Director of the Human Economy Program in the Centre for the Advancement of Scholarship at the University of Pretoria.
+He is International Director of the Human Economy Programme in the Centre for the Advancement of Scholarship at the University of Pretoria.
 He is also Professor of Anthropology Emeritus at Goldsmiths, University of London.

 Keith started out studying classical languages and literature and went on to explore Atlantic society from the point of view of Africans in West Africa, North America, the Caribbean, Britain, France and South Africa.
 He has taught in a dozen universities on both sides of the Atlantic, for the longest time in Cambridge, where he was Director of the African Studies Centre.
 He has worked as a consultant, journalist, publisher and gambler.